aricodes-oss/Tamagotchi-API/README.md

 ```
 docker run -d --restart unless-stopped -e PORT=5000 -e PASTE_URL=[URL HERE] -p 5000:5000 tamagotchi-api
 ```
 Note: No states are saved upon restarts!
-(However if your PTE is running in the foreground while your server restarts it shouldn't be an issue).
+(However if your TE4P is running in the foreground while your server restarts it shouldn't be an issue).

 This will run the server on `http://localhost:5000`